What Actually Makes a Pitch Deck Fundable? We Analysed 298 Decks to Find Out

 We built an AI system that scores pitch decks on the same criteria VCs use internally.
 Then we fed it 298 real pitch decks — including decks from companies like OpenAI, Stripe, Airbnb, and 90 other companies that collectively raised $116 billion.

-Here's what the data actually says about what makes a deck fundable.
+NUVC is an AI intelligence platform for private markets — and here's what the data actually says about what makes a deck fundable.

 We measured the effect size of each scoring category — how much each one differentiates funded decks from unfunded ones.
 The results challenged conventional wisdom: